-Provision for/Benefit from Income Taxes
+Provision for Income Taxes

-We recorded a provision for income taxes of \$2 thousand in 2022 and 2021 compared to a benefit from income taxes of \$52 thousand in 2020.
-The provision for income taxes in 2022 and 2021 are franchise state taxes.
-The 2020 income tax benefit was a result of the CARES Act, which allowed the Association to amend its 2013 tax return to carryback the net operating loss generated in 2018 and claim the related federal tax refund in the amount of \$54 thousand, partly offset by the franchise state tax.
+We recorded a provision for income taxes of \$2 thousand in 2023, 2022, and 2021.
+The provision for income taxes in these years are franchise state taxes.
 For additional information, refer to Note 10, "Income Taxes," of the accompanying consolidated financial statements.